agb721/extra_mile_playground/README.md

 ## Future Applications & Limitations

 ### Future Applications

+- Automatically generated, user specific workouts to optimize flow state over the course of exercise.
+This is all based on past data collected from the user.
+-

-One possible expansion of our concept is an intergation with music, where the track is selected according to th most optimal BPM range at any point during the run.
+- One other possible expansion of our concept is an intergation with music, where the track is selected according to th most optimal BPM range at any point during the run.
 <p float="left">
   <img src="images/music_graph_drawing.png" width="350" />
 </p>

 ### Limitations

+- The most obvious

 ## Appendix
 Edit here: https://docs.google.com/presentation/d/1g8JaWoVGWz28a8YdJW9EGLiUD4OwYZhRRUSxshJ9tng/edit?usp=sharing